 Halloween Sweets and Treats:

 Human treats are not usually good for dogs!
 Sweets, especially chocolate, can be extremely toxic to your dog.
 Dogs may also ingest food wrappers, causing a risk of choking, upset stomach or gastrointestinal blockage.
 Various party snacks can be too salty and may contain ingredients that can poison your dog such as onion or raisins.
-Alcoholic beverages and dogs do not mix – they pose a significant risk of severe illness or even death!
+Alcoholic beverages and dogs do not mix – they pose a significant risk of severe illness.

 Keep all of these “human goodies” far out of your dog’s reach.
-If you are not positive that you can keep your dog away from these hazards, then consider keeping your pet in another area of your home during the festivities to avoid accidents.
+If you are worried that you cannot keep your dog away from these hazards, then consider keeping your pet in another area of your home during meal times to avoid accidents.
 Keeping appropriate dog treats around for your dog can be a great idea, but remember not to overfeed and offset against the amount of maintenance diet for meal times.

-Your dog is bound to be curious about new objects around the house, and that includes Halloween decorations.
-Make sure decorations are not in areas where your dog could ingest them or bump into them.
-Power cords can be a tripping hazard or lead to electrical shock if chewed, they could also be a choking hazard if the get angled in the wires.
+Your dog will be curious about new objects around the house and that includes Halloween decorations.
+Make sure decorations are not in areas where your dog could ingest them or bump into them, power cords can be a tripping hazard or lead to electrical shock if chewed and can be very dangerous they get tangled in the wires.

 Be careful with the placement of pumpkins and ensure they are out of reach.
 Candles are also a hazard as they can be knocked over, potentially burning your dog and/or starting a fire, try using LED/battery operated lights as they have less risk of starting fires and can be left on for longer periods of time.
 Have fun when decorating but be mindful of your dog.